-Enterprise Risk Management (ERM) is responsible for second-line strategic and operational (including IT) RM and the enhancement of the risk awareness for a.s.r. and its subsidiaries.
-The responsibilities of ERM include the development of risk policies and procedures, the annual review and update of the risk strategy (risk appetite), the coordination of the SRA process leading to the risk priorities and emerging risks and ORSA scenarios and the monitoring of the non-financial risk profile.
-For the management of operational risks, a.s.r. has a solid Risk-Control framework in place that contributes to its long-term solidity.
+(risk appetite), the coordination of the SRA process leading to the risk priorities and emerging risks and ORSA scenarios and the monitoring of the non-financial risk profile.
+For the management of operational risks, a.s.r. has a solid Risk Control framework in place that contributes to its long-term solidity.
 The quality of the framework is continuously enhanced by the analysis of operational incidents, periodic risk assessments and monitoring by the RMF.
 ERM actively promotes risk awareness at all levels to contribute to the vision of staying a socially relevant insurer.